rccorreia/70-480-microsoft-certification/html/apis/geolocation-api.md

   var watcher = geoLocator.watchPosition(successCallBack,errorCallback,positionOptions)
 ```

 The watcher variable holds a reference to the watchPosition instance being invoked, which can be useful later.
 The method calls the success callback method every time the Geolocation API detects a new location.
 The polling continues forever unless it you stop it.
-You can cancel polling by
+You can cancel polling by calling the clearWatch method.

 ## Sources